← All Articles

 "We could get similar content from internal experts."

 Internal speakers cannot provide external validation or competitive benchmarking.
 They lack the draw power to attract attendees or media coverage.
-Data from 200 corporate events shows that internal speaker sessions average 62% attendance while external expert sessions average 89%.
-The opportunity cost of empty seats exceeds any savings from using internal resources.
+Experienced event planners consistently observe that external expert sessions draw significantly higher attendance than internal speaker sessions.
+The opportunity cost of lower engagement exceeds any savings from using internal resources.

 "The fee seems arbitrary and inflated."

 Speaker fees reflect market dynamics of supply and demand.
-Top AI researchers receive 50-100 speaking invitations monthly but can only accept 20-30 annually.
+Top AI researchers and practitioners receive dozens of speaking invitations monthly but can only accept a fraction.
 Their fees align with their opportunity cost and value creation.
-A McKinsey partner bills $15,000 per day for consulting.
-A speaker who provides similar strategic insights to 500 people simultaneously offers superior leverage.
+A senior consultant at a major firm bills significant daily rates for one-on-one advice.
+A speaker who provides strategic insights to 500 people simultaneously offers superior leverage.

 "We're not sure attendees will appreciate the investment."

-Post-event surveys from 10,000+ corporate events show speaker quality as the #1 factor in overall satisfaction (Event Manager Blog, 2024).
+Post-event surveys consistently show speaker quality as the primary factor in overall satisfaction.
 Poor speakers damage your credibility and reduce future event participation.
-After one Fortune 500 company used only internal speakers for their annual sales meeting, attendance dropped 31% the following year, costing far more than any speaker fee.
+Organizations that cut speaker budgets often see attendance decline in subsequent years, costing far more than the speaker fee saved.

 "What if the speaker cancels or doesn't perform well?"

-Professional speakers maintain 98%+ fulfillment rates according to the International Association of Speakers Bureaus.
+Professional speakers maintain very high fulfillment rates.
 Contracts include substitution clauses and performance standards.
 Work with bureaus that maintain deep benches in each topic area.
 The reputational damage from a content-poor event far exceeds the financial risk of speaker non-performance, which comprehensive contracts can mitigate.

 "Virtual speakers cost less and provide similar value."

-Virtual presentations average 47% lower engagement scores and 63% higher drop-off rates than in-person speakers (Virtual Event Institute, 2024).
-While virtual options work for pure information transfer, they cannot create the energy and networking value of live events.
-Use virtual speakers for monthly education but invest in live speakers for high-stakes annual events.
+Virtual presentations generate lower engagement and higher drop-off rates than in-person speakers.
+While virtual options work for routine education, they cannot create the energy and networking value of live events.
+Use virtual speakers for monthly education but invest in live speakers for high-stakes annual events where engagement and relationship-building matter.

 Ready to find your speaker?